ElemeFE/node-interview/sections/en-us/os.md

 |PATH.split(path.posix.delimiter)|`['/usr/bin', '/bin']`|PATH.split(path.win32.delimiter)|`['C:\\Windows\\system32', 'C:\\Program Files\\node\\']`|

-After looking at the table, you should realize that when you are under a certain platform, the `path` module is actually the method of the corresponding platform.
+After looking at the table, you should realize that when under a certain platform, the `path` module is actually the method of the corresponding platform.
 For example, I uses Mac here, so:

 ```javascript
 const path = require('path');